Study in Europe: A guide for UK students

 Cost of student living in Europe

 In Europe, the cost of living varies hugely from country to country and even city to city.
-Depending on where you want to study, the living cost of studying abroad could be anywhere between £650 and £1,300 per month (students in the UK spend around £1,078/month to get by).
+Depending on where you want to study, the living cost of studying abroad could be anywhere between £650 and £1,300 per month.

 But it's important to choose your city (and postcode) wisely.
 For example, public universities in Norway offer free uni tuition and often just charge semester fees instead (which are usually quite low).
-But the cost of living is very high, so you may not be saving as much money there as you first thought.
+However, the cost of living is very high, so you may not save as much money as you think.

 Will you need a visa to study in Europe?

 Students from the UK will likely need a visa to study in the EU.
-Check the 'living in' guides on the government's website to find out which residency rules and visa requirements would apply to you, depending on where you choose to study.
+Check the 'living in' guides on the government's website to find out which residency rules and visa requirements would apply to you.

 Will UK Student Finance cover a degree in Europe?